2020 Serbian local elections: Velika Plana

 Results of the election for the Municipal Assembly of Velika Plana:

 Incumbent mayor Igor Matković of the Serbian Progressive Party was confirmed for another term in office after the election.

 Notwithstanding that his name appeared on the ballot, Dejan Šulkić took the twelfth position on the METLA 2020 list and was not re-elected to the assembly.

+Igor Matković resigned as mayor on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.